 Aeropress brews a rich, full bodied coffee and it's a great travel companion.

-Bring about 200 ml of water.
+Bring about 200 ml of water to a Boil.

 And grind 40 grams of fresh coffee beans to a grind size slightly finer than sea salt.